Manuel-Marquez1/reading-notes/201-notes/class01.md

 Last but no least, the browser does the same with Javascript files.
 The browser recognizes Js files due to the **< script >** element.

 ## How can you find images to add to a website?
+A good place for finding images is **Google Images**.

+However, something that we learned at CODE-102 is that if you are using an image - it is always better to give credit / mention where you got the image from.

+We can use images that do not have any copyright too OR use the **license filter** on the Tools button of our browser.

 ## How do you create a String vs a Number in Javascript?